Bao Shichen: Major works and reputation

 Bao Shichen was a leading figure in jinshi--"statecraft" scholarship, an informal movement of Confucians that published tracts on real problems facing 19th century China.
-His writings owed much to the scholarship of Hong Liangji who had campaigned against the wide-spread corruption under the Qianlong Emperor.
+His writings owed much to the scholarship of Hong Liangji who had campaigned against the widespread corruption under the Qianlong Emperor.
 In 1801, Bao wrote an essay Shuochu (说储, On Wealth) to list his ambitious thoughts on the reforms that could help Qing empire to regain its political power and became prosperous again.
 He believed in the theory of "agriculture first", that agriculture is paramount for achieving prosperity in the country, and he also put down his ideas on agrarian policy in an essay Random notes from the year 1820 (Gengchen zazhu).
 In 1820s and 1830s, Bao did a considerable amount of work on the reforms of the Grain Tribute Administration and the Liang-Huai Salt Administration.

 He advocated large scale institutional reforms, such as getting rid of the Grand Council to improve administrational efficiency, allowing the court to consult the literati, giving farmers low gentry degrees based on their agricultural technique, and reconsolidating the baojia (保甲) system.

 However, Bao's reputation is earned mostly for being a calligrapher and historian of calligraphy.
 He wrote a book Yizhou Shuangji (艺舟双楫, Two Oars for the Boat of Art) in 1844 on Wei style character formation.
-Bao was also known in the late Qing to be an anti-foreign patriot and an extreme hardliner in the opium debates and the first Anglo-Chinese war of 1839-42.
-In China, Bao Shichen is well-known as an anti-foreign-capitalist advocate.
+Bao was also known in the late Qing to be an anti-foreign patriot and an extreme hardliner in the opium debates and the first Anglo-Chinese war of 1839–42.
+In China, Bao Shichen is well known as an anti-foreign-capitalist advocate.
 He deeply criticized Opium War and exposed the judicial darkness during the war.

 In his late years, Bao collected and compiled all his written works into one book titles Anwu Sizhong (安吴四种, Four Categories of Anwu).